Co-clustering of Spatially Resolved Transcriptomic Data: Simulation studies

 \subsection{Simulation 3}

 The third simulation experiment assumes that the spatial signal-to-noise ratio $\tau^{\mathrm{true}}_{kr}/\xi^{\mathrm{true}}_{kr}$ is constant across the blocks within the same row cluster $k$; as a consequence, $\tau_{kr}=\tau_k$ for any $r$.
 This case is illustrated in Figure \ref{figure:simulation_setup_tauoverxi} (c).
 Notice for example that the rows in $\mathcal{C}^{\mathrm{true}}_1$ are not spatially expressed in any of the three column clusters.
+Under the current simulation setup, the marginal distribution of \review{a row $i\in \mathcal{C}^{\mathrm{true}}_k$ given in Formula \eqref{formula:simulation_model_row_marginal} is informative on the column clusters only through the different spatial kernels $k^{\mathrm{true}}_r(\cdot;\bphi^{\mathrm{true}}_r)$, while, as already discussed in Section \ref{subsec:simulation_model}, the marginal distribution of a column $j\in \mathcal{D}^{\mathrm{true}}_r$ is never informative on the column clusters.
+The cross-covariances of the rows and of the columns are informative of both rows and column clustering.
+Under this framework, it is challenging to determine the image areas with spatial interaction, because all the genes in a cluster $\mathcal{C}^{\mathrm{true}}_k$ are spatially expressed with the same intensity over the whole tissue.
+An example of a spatial experiment generated under this simulation setup is given in the bottom row of Supplementary Figure 6.}